Governor’s budget withholds marijuana tax funds from FWP programs

 Montana State Parks must have the resources to manage and maintain 55 state parks.
 In addition, a recent FWP reorganization now requires the division to also oversee fishing access sites and wildlife management areas.

-Another 4% of the tax money was supposed to go toward trails and recreation.
-Based on this draft budget, it’s unknown whether any marijuana tax revenue will be added to Montana’s Trail Stewardship Grant program.
+Another 4% of the tax money went toward trails and recreation.
+Based on this draft budget, however, it’s unknown whether any marijuana tax revenue will be added to Montana’s Trail Stewardship Grant program.

 This is not the first time Gianforte wrote conservation programs out of his budget.
 Two years ago, his FY22-23 budget gave no marijuana tax money to FWP programs.
 But the executive budget proposal can differ greatly from what the Legislature finally approves.